-We support blind or visually impaired children and their families.
+We support children with vision loss and their families.

 Programs & Services